robenkleene/design-references/after-effects/after-effects-graph-editor.md

 - There's a "Fit all graphs to view" button at the bottom to scale the view to fit the graphs.
 - The options icon (below the Graph Editor, it looks like a bulleted list) is where you switch between the value graph and speed graph.
 - There are preset buttons for Easy Ease, Easy Ease In, and Easy Ease Out below the Graph Editor.
+- Hover the cursor over a graph line to see what that line corresponds to (e.g., a position graph will have "X" and "Y" values).

 ## Types of Graphs